ThatOhGi/ThatOhGi/README.md

 - 👋 Hi, I’m @ThatOhGi
 - 👀 I’m interested in ...
-Expanding the Mind and Conciousness
+Making InfoSec and SecResearch Friends
 - 🌱 I’m currently learning ...
-Cyber Slacking
+Shell Scripting
 - 💞️ I’m looking to collaborate on ...
-Personal & Business Privacy
+Information Privacy
 - 📫 How to reach me ... send me a gmail

 <!---